lostechies/blog/_ryansvihla/2010-01-16-newbie-win32-development-using-python.md

   - Python
 redirect_from: "/blogs/rssvihla/archive/2010/01/15/newbie-win32-development-using-python.aspx/"
 ---

+*If any code snippets or content appear broken or missing, you can find this same post with its full content at [blog.foundev.pro](https://blog.foundev.pro/2010/01/16/newbie-win32-development-using-python.html).*

 First a disclaimer.
 I’m not in anyway shape or form an experienced win32 systems programmer.&#160; I’ve always done application development or systems administration scripting.
 That in-between area where you get out your C/C++ compiler and start dealing with pointers is completely alien to me.&#160; This has created problems in the past when I need to do something outside of the scope of C# and found myself staring at MSDN docs in C trying to extrapolate the equivalent C# code, and typically being disgusted at having to use hand rolled Structs with calls to Marshall.GetLastWin32Error().

 Worse still I end up with a nasty implementation that requires slow, fragile integration tests to verify behavior or very verbose mirror interfaces where I’m testing order of calls.
 Look at the following code sample to read a reparse point’s target directory from <a href="http://www.codeproject.com/KB/vista/Windows_Vista.aspx" target="_blank">code project</a>: